France–Vietnam relations

-French–Vietnamese relations started as early as the 17th century with the mission of the Jesuit father Alexandre de Rhodes.
-Various traders would visit Vietnam during the 18th century, until the major involvement of French forces under Pigneau de Béhaine from 1787 to 1789 helped establish the Nguyễn dynasty.
-France was heavily involved in Vietnam in the 19th century under the pretext of protecting the work of Catholic missionaries in the country.
+France–Vietnam relations (French: Relations franco-vietnamiennes; Vietnamese: quan hệ Pháp-Việt) are the diplomatic and historical relations between the French Republic and the Socialist Republic of Vietnam.
+These relations began in the 17th century with Catholic missions and various traders until the major involvement of French forces under Pierre Pigneau de Béhaine from 1787 to 1789 helped establish the Nguyễn dynasty.
+France was heavily involved in Vietnam in the 19th century under the pretext of protecting Catholic missions and ensuring trading privileges in the country.
+In practice, however, colonial officials in French Indochina were strongly secularist.

-First contacts
+Early contacts

+French–Vietnamese contacts can be traced to 1658, when the first French missionaries, Joseph Francis Tissanier and Pierre Jacques Albier, S.J., under the Portuguese Padroado, arrived in Vietnam.

-One of the early missionaries in Vietnam was the Jesuit priest Alexandre de Rhodes, who arrived there in 1624.
-He was from Avignon (at that time part of the Papal States), now in France.
-He wrote the first catechism in Vietnamese alphabet.
+One of the early missionaries in Vietnam was the Jesuit priest Alexandre de Rhodes, who arrived in 1624.
+He was from Avignon (then part of the Papal States, now in France); his mother tongue was Provençal, and he wrote French poorly.

 Alexandre de Rhodes returned to Europe in 1650, to advocate the dispatch of bishops in order to better accompany the development of Roman Catholicism in Vietnam (at that time around 100,000 converts), and the dispatch of bishops in order to create a strong native clergy and, to avoid in Vietnam a catastrophic eradication of Christianity, as seen in the case of Christianity in Japan around 1620:

-The efforts of Alexandre de Rhodes helped to the creation of the Paris Foreign Missions Society, marking the involvement of Catholic France as a new missionary power in Asia.
+The efforts of Alexandre de Rhodes helped to the creation of the Paris Foreign Missions Society (MEP), marking the involvement of Catholic France as a new missionary power in Asia.
 From 1662, a base was established in Ayutthaya, Siam, by Mgr Lambert de la Motte and Mgr Pallu, from where numerous attempts were made to send missionaries to Vietnam.

 Meanwhile, the Jesuits under the Portuguese Padroado continued their efforts in Vietnam.
 In 1658, Fathers Manoel Ferreira and Frenchman Joseph Tissanier arrived in Tonkin, but they were expelled in 1664 under the rule of Trịnh Tạc, and fled to Ayutthaya.
 In June 1666, the Ayutthaya base of the Paris Foreign Missions Society dispatched Father François Deydier to Tonkin, who was able to reorganize Catholics there, although he remained in hiding.
 Mgr Lambert de la Motte himself would also visit the mission in Tonkin in 1669 and reinforce the organization there, under cover of trading activities of the French East India Company.

 In 1680, the French East India Company opened a factory in Phố Hiến.
 The famous Frenchman Pierre Poivre visited Vietnam from 1720.
-The Nguyễn lords, perceived with higher degree of religious tolerance, allowed Christian worshippers from France and establishing their bases, although not allowing churches to be built.
-This resulted with the heavy influence of Christianity in the south than the north, a major contributing factor for the Christian presence in Southern Vietnam in the future.
+Missionaries of various nationalities, including Portuguese, Italian/Papal, French, and Spanish, working in Vietnam during the 17th and 18th centuries belonged to the Jesuit Order, the MEP, the Dominican Order, the Discalced Augustinian Order, the Franciscan Order, or were sent directly by the Congregation for the Propagation of the Faith.
+By the end of the 18th century, Catholicism had become a firmly established part of Vietnam's spiritual and social landscape, particularly in Đàng Ngoài.